- USD 1 Trillion investments for infrastructure sector projected during 2012-17

-- In case of construction-development projects, minimum floor area of 20,000 sq. mts.
+- In the case of construction-development projects, a minimum floor area of 20,000 sq. mts.

-- The investee company should bring in a minimum FDI of USD 5 Million within six months of commencement of the project.
+- The investee company should bring in a minimum FDI of USD 5 Million within six months of the commencement of the project.
 The commencement of the project will be the date of approval of the building plan/layout plan by the relevant statuary authority.
-Subsequent tranches of FDI can be brought within the period of 10 years from the commencement of the project or before the completion of project, which ever expires earlier.
+Subsequent tranches of FDI can be brought within the period of 10 years from the commencement of the project or before the completion of the project, whichever expires earlier.

 - The Indian investee company will be permitted to sell only developed plots.
 (Plots where trunk infrastructure is available).